paulfd/wextract/README.md

 - You can save the wavetable when you're happy with it !

 ## Still to do:
-- UI QoL stuff (mouse release while dragging, ...)
+- UI QoL stuff (mouse release while dragging, etc)

 ## Building